 Last weekend we were hit with that terrible first World dilemma – day trip or mini break?
 It doesn’t take a genius to work out which option we chose.

-Known locally as Roman Bridge it’s actually far more recent and probably dates to the 1700 or 1800s.
+Known locally as Roman Bridge it’s actually far more recent, and probably dates to the 1700 or 1800s.

 A fruity red wine, roaring fire, live music and my two favourite boys.
 What could be better.